 This marks the first Mileage Plan sale since Alaska unveiled its unified partner award chart at the end of 2022.
-To everyone’s surprise, existing sweet spots for partners like Cathay Pacific and Japan Airlines were maintained, although the award chart’s ambitious language did leave the door open for potentially higher pricing in the future, without any notice.
+To everyone’s surprise, existing sweet spots for partners like Cathay Pacific and Japan Airlines were maintained, although the award chart’s ambiguous language did leave the door open for potentially higher pricing in the future, without any notice.

 If you plan to buy miles during this sale, be sure to burn them as soon as possible!

 Buy Alaska Mileage Plan miles with up to 60% bonus

 Alaska Mileage Plan miles bonuses are tailored to each member, and you’ll need to sign-in to your account via this link to check what bonus you’ve been targeted for.